Lucaserf/CR-PPO/README.md

 ## In Summary

-A brief summary of the method.
+Several policy gradient methods, such as Proximal Policy Optimization (PPO), often include entropy regularization.
+This can help with exploration by encouraging stochastic policies and preventing deterministic behavior, and in certain scenarios, it can also facilitate the optimization process.
+However, especially for PPO, its real utility is disputed, and finding the correct scaling factor for the entropy loss is not trivial; in addition, maximizing entropy pushes the policy towards a uniform random distribution regardless of the current nature of the policy and the actual need for exploration, which might result in a less efficient learning strategy.

+In this work, we propose to replace entropy with a new regularization term based on complexity, defined as the product of Shannon entropy and disequilibrium.
+More specifically, we define Complexity-Driven Policy Optimization (CDPO), a new learning algorithm based on PPO that replaces its entropy bonus with our complexity term.
+By scaling the policy entropy with its disequilibrium, CDPO is capable of promoting divergence when the policy becomes too deterministic, while also promoting convergence when the policy is too random.

 ## Execution Instruction

 This repo contains an implementation of CDPO based on `stable-baselines3` and `pytorch`, as well as one based on `baselines` and `tensorflow` 1.x, and all the code necessary to reproduce the results reported in the paper.
+In particular, the experiments concerned three types of environments: classic and Atari gym environments; one ProcGen environment, i.e., CoinRun; and a brand new environment, namely CARTerpillar, which extends CartPole to multiple carts and provides a simple and scalable way to evaluate agents under different levels of difficulty.
+Below you can find the instructions to repeat all our experiments.

 ### Gym environments